RefPerSys/RefPerSys/doc/repl.md

 having as some specific attribute `repl_command` whose associated value is a RefPerSys closure parsing the rest of the command.

+EDIT:

+Although we had initially considered using verbs and subjects in the REPL, on discussion it was decided that a better approach would be to consider a syntax similar to Python functions.
+With such a syntax, every command would be a function, which in turn would be associated with a RefPerSys closure.

 ## Concrete examples

 1. Creating a persistent object of class "symbol" with name "comment" can be